neitsa/neitsa.github.io/games/rimworld/preparelanding/terrain_tab.md

 Biome Type
 ----------

-Choose one of the available biomes, even custom ones from other mods, by clicking the `Select Biome Type` button.
+Choose one of the available biomes (even custom ones from other mods) by clicking the `Select Biome Type` button.

 ![biome selection](assets/biomes.png)